Coronavirus: pancreatic transplant update

 There are two common types of pancreas transplants:

-- the combined, simultaneous pancreas and kidney (SPK) transplant.
-This is where the pancreas and kidney are provided from a dead donor.
+- the combined, simultaneous pancreas-kidney (SPK) transplant.
+This is where the pancreas and kidney are provided from a deceased donor.
+There is more information in our having a simultaneous pancreas-kidney transplant patient leaflet (PDF 145Kb).

 - a pancreas-after-kidney (PAK) transplant.
-This is where the patient has a living donor kidney transplant (more rarely a deceased donor kidney transplant) and at least four months after this, has a pancreas transplant (from a dead donor).
+This is where the patient has a living donor kidney transplant (more rarely a deceased donor kidney transplant) and at least four months after this, has a pancreas transplant (from a deceased donor).
+There is more information in our having a pancreas-after-kidney transplant patient leaflet (PDF 142Kb).

 Under certain circumstances it's also possible to transplant just the pancreas for patients with diabetes.
-Transplantation of the islets (specialised cells that produce insulin) alone is also feasible and trials are underway.
-This does not involve an open operation – the cells are injected into the liver through a long needle which crosses the skin.
-A small number of patients may benefit from this, but it is still a procedure under evaluation, with no long-term follow-up results.
-More information can be found on the Diabetes UK website.
+There is more information in our having a pancreas transplant alone patient leaflet (PDF 141Kb).
+Transplantation of the islets (specialised cells that produce insulin) alone is also possible.
+This does not involve an open operation – the cells are injected into the liver through a long needle which goes through the skin.
+A small number of patients may benefit from this.

 Frequently asked questions